robinvdvleuten/vuex-persistedstate/README.md

 })
 ```

-Alternatively, an object following the Storage protocol (getItem, setItem, removeItem, etc) could be passed:
+In fact, any object following the Storage protocol (getItem, setItem, removeItem, etc) could be passed:

 ```js
 createPersistedState({ storage: window.sessionStorage })